Identification and Assessment of Multilingual Learners

 • Bao Chen recently moved to the United States from Beijing.
 Her parents enroll her in the same school as Juan Carlos.
 Their responses to the Home Language Survey are that Bao speaks English.
 However, when Bao begins attending school, her teacher suspects that Bao is a multilingual learner.

 • Laura Mitchell is also a new student in the same school as Juan Carlos and Bao.
-When her parents enroll her in school, the school office does not furnish her parents with a Home Language Survey.
-Because of her name, they assume she is not a multilingual learner.
-As a result, her parents are not asked to complete this survey.
-However, when Laura begins attending school, her teacher suspects that Laura is a multilingual learner.
+Based on her name, the school assumes she is not a multilingual learner and does not ask her parents to complete the survey.
+However, her teacher later suspects that Laura may be a multilingual learner.

 Discussion Questions